For-Hives/ForVoyez-Wordpress-plugin/readme.txt

 For more detailed documentation, please visit our [official documentation](https://doc.forvoyez.com).

-For support, feature requests, or to report bugs, please visit our [support forum](https://forvoyez.com/support) or [GitHub repository](https://github.com/forvoyez/auto-alt-text-for-images).
+For support, feature requests, or to report bugs, please visit our [website](https://forvoyez.com/contact).

-This plugin is proudly powered by [ForVoyez](https://forvoyez.com), a leader in AI-driven content optimization solutions.
+This plugin is proudly powered by [ForVoyez](https://forvoyez.com).

 == External Services ==